-Rusneftegaz can publish results for the first quarter of the year as of and for the three months ended 31 March.
+Rusneftegaz can publish results for the second quarter of the year as of and for the three and six months ended 30 June.
 These statements were prepared in accordance with International Financial Reporting Standards, otherwise known as IFRS, and have not been audited.
 The full results are disclosed in the financial section of the Group's website.